mosets/docs/modules.md

  : You can see the example of filter module in _Movie_ category.
 It is placed under the top menu and contain search criteria that related to _Movie_ category such as "**Director**" and "**Genre**" to refine users' searches in this category.

  ### Search {#mod-mt-search}
- Displays a search box for searching the directory and optionally a link to the Advanced Search page.
+ Displays the Simple Search module for searching the directory and optionally a link to the Advanced Search page.
 It can also be configured to display a list of categories in a drop down menu to allow users filtering their searches through selected category.

+ Keywords entered here are matched against all fields that are Simple Searchable.

+ If you have "Search Completion" enabled, the entered keywords will matched against listing and category names and return up to 8 results.
+These results are shown as a drop down list below the search box.
+Search completion is activated once you enter 3 or more characters in the search box.
+Once you see the search completion results, you can press the Up or Down arrow to navigate between the results.
+Press the 'Enter' key to go directly to the listing or category.

  ### Static Categories {#mod-mt-staticcats}
  Similar to Categories module, except that Static Categories does not change across different pages.
 Static Categories display from a specific configurable parent categories.